MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-iaas.md

 ## Clean up after migration

-With migration complete, the development VMs for both the SmartHotel360 and osTicket apps are now running on Azure VMs.
+The development VMs for both the SmartHotel360 and osTicket applications start running on Azure VMs when the migration is complete.

 Now, Contoso needs to complete these cleanup steps:

 - After the migration is complete, stop replication.
 - Remove the `WEBVMDEV`, `SQLVMDEV`, `OSTICKETWEBDEV`, and `OSTICKETMYSQLDEV` VMs from the vCenter inventory.
 - Remove all the VMs from from local backup jobs.
-- Update internal documentation to show the new location, and IP addresses for the VMs.
+- Update internal documentation to show the new location and IP addresses for the VMs.
 - Review any resources that interact with the VMs, and update any relevant settings or documentation to reflect the new configuration.

 ## Review the deployment

-With the app now running, Contoso now needs to fully operationalize and secure it in Azure.
+With the application now running, Contoso now needs to fully operationalize and secure it in Azure.

 ### Security

 The Contoso security team reviews the Azure VMs to determine any security issues.
 To control access, the team reviews the network security groups (NSGs) for the VMs.
-NSGs are used to ensure that only traffic allowed to the app can reach it.
+NSGs are used to ensure that only traffic allowed to the application can reach it.
 The team also considers securing the data on the disk using Azure Disk Encryption and Azure Key Vault.

 For more information, see [Security best practices for IaaS workloads in Azure](https://docs.microsoft.com/azure/security/fundamentals/iaas).

 ## Business continuity and disaster recovery

 For business continuity and disaster recovery, Contoso takes the following action: keep data safe.
 Contoso backs up the data on the VMs using the Azure Backup service.
-[Learn more](https://docs.microsoft.com/azure/backup/backup-overview).
+For more information, see [An overview of Azure VM backup](https://docs.microsoft.com/azure/backup/backup-azure-vms-introduction).

 ### Licensing and cost optimization